paezha/Spatial-Statistics-Course/Sample Slides/12-Point-Pattern-Analysis-III-Slides.md

 - Quadrats and kernel density are examples of density-based analysis
-- useful to help you understand large scale variation of a distribution of events but sometimes are less informative by not taking into account _small scale_ variations in the locations of the events.
+- Useful to help you understand large scale variation of a distribution of events
+- Sometimes are less informative by not taking into account _small scale_ variations in the locations of the events.

 Motivation contd.